Comfort women

-Estimates vary on the number of women, with most historians settling somewhere in the range of 20,000–200,000; the exact numbers are still being researched and debated reflecting differences in archival evidence and post war documentation..
+Estimates vary about the number of women, with most historians settling somewhere in the range of 20,000–200,000; the exact numbers are still being researched and debated reflecting differences in archival evidence and postwar documentation.

 The brothels were originally established with the stated intent of providing soldiers with a controlled sexual outlet to reduce wartime rape and the spread of venereal diseases.
-However, some historians argue that the comfort stations did not fully achieve these goals and may have contributed to continued sexual violence and the transmission of diseases.
+However, the comfort stations failed to achieve the stated goals.
 The first victims were Japanese women, some of whom were recruited by conventional means, and others who were recruited through deception or kidnapping.
-The military later turned to women in Japanese colonies, due to lack of Japanese volunteers and the need to protect Japan's image.
+The military later expanded recruitment to women in Japanese colonies, citing factors such as a shortage of Japanese volunteers and concerns about maintaining Japan’s international image.
 In many cases, women were lured by false job openings for nurses and factory workers.
 Others were also lured by the promises of equity and sponsorship for higher education.
 A significant percentage of comfort women were minors.

 Outline of the comfort women system

 Establishment by Japanese military

 Given that prostitution in Japan was pervasive and organized, it was logical to find military prostitution in the Japanese armed forces.
-Military correspondence within the Imperial Japanese Army shows that the aims for facilitating comfort stations were: to reduce or prevent rape crimes by Japanese army personnel in an effort to prevent a worsening of anti-Japanese sentiment, to reduce venereal diseases among Japanese troops, and to prevent leakage of military secrets by civilians who were in contact with Japanese officers.
+Military correspondence within the Imperial Japanese Army shows that the aims for facilitating comfort stations were to reduce or prevent rape by Japanese army personnel in an effort to prevent a worsening of anti-Japanese sentiment, to reduce venereal diseases among Japanese troops, and to prevent leakage of military secrets by civilians who were in contact with Japanese officers.
 Carmen Argibay, a former member of the Argentine Supreme Court of Justice, states that the Japanese government aimed to prevent atrocities like the Rape of Nanjing by confining rape and sexual abuse to military-controlled facilities, or stop incidents from leaking to the international press should they occur.
 She also states that the government wanted to minimize medical expenses on treating venereal diseases that the soldiers acquired from frequent and widespread rape, which hindered Japan's military capacity.
 Comfort women lived in sordid conditions, and were called "public toilets" by the Japanese.
 Yuki Tanaka states that local brothels outside of the military's reach had issues of security, since there were possibilities of spies disguised as workers of such private facilities.
 Japanese historian Yoshiaki Yoshimi further states that the Japanese military used comfort women to satisfy disgruntled soldiers during World War II and prevent military revolt.
 He said that, despite the goal of reducing rape and venereal disease, the comfort stations did the opposite—aggravating rape and increasing the spread of venereal disease.
-Comfort women stations were so prevalent that the Imperial Army offered accountancy classes on how to manage comfort stations, which included how to determine the actuarial "durability or perishability of the women procured."
+Comfort women stations were so prevalent that the Imperial Army offered accountancy classes on how to manage comfort stations, which included how to determine the actuarial "durability or perishability of the women procured".